 The USDA’s non-streamline option is very similar to the USDA streamline; however, borrowers are required to get a new appraisal.

-Borrowers considering this refinance option may do so to avoid the $50 payment reduction requirement for the streamline-assist or to receive an updated appraisal on their home.* By refinancing your existing loan, your total finance charges may be higher over the life of the loan.
+Note that by refinancing your existing loan, your total finance charges may be higher over the life of the loan.